MemVerge/nf-float/README.md

 * trivial sequence and scatter workflow.
 * the test profile of nf-core/rnaseq
 * the test profile of nf-core/sarek

+You can also enable `scrach = true` in the process scope.
+When `scratch` is enabled, the plugin will use the scratch space of the worker node to store the task files.
+This is useful when the task files are large and the network bandwidth is limited.

+When `scratch` is enabled, it's strongly recommended to set `stageInMode = 'copy'` in the process scope.
+This will make sure the task files are copied to the scratch space before the task starts.

+Because the scratch space is local, you need to add `disk = '100 GB'` to make sure the task has enough space to run.
+The plugin will also check the total input size of the task and make sure the disk space is larger than 5 times of the input size.

 ### Configure s3fs work directory